mkevre/website/gitpod/docs/troubleshooting.md

 This issue can be resolved by disabling "ETag filtering" in ClearURLs’ settings.
 A [issue has been created](https://gitlab.com/KevinRoebert/ClearUrls/-/issues/977) that requests to whitelist Gitpod by default and we would apprciate your upvotes on the issue.

-### What version of VS Code is running in Gitpod (in the browser)?
+### What version of VS Code runs in Gitpod (in the browser)?

-Gitpod uses a fork of [VS Code](https://github.com/microsoft/vscode) called [openvscode-server](https://github.com/gitpod-io/openvscode-server).
-Gitpod release the latest version of VS Code very soon after the upstream repository is updated.
+VS Code in the browser in Gitpod uses a fork of [VS Code](https://github.com/microsoft/vscode) called [openvscode-server](https://github.com/gitpod-io/openvscode-server).
+Gitpod actively monitor the VS Code release cycle, and release the latest version of VS Code shortly after the upstream repository is updated.
+You can find more information about which version of VS Code is running in the browser by navigating to "Help > About" from a running Gitpod workspace.

-### Can I use both a desktop and a browser editor/IDE?
+### Can I use both a desktop IDE and a browser editor in Gitpod?

-You can.
-The browser editor loads inside your workspace, and has full access to your files and directories.
-When you connect via Desktop you can also access your workspace via your browser.
-The browser can be used either as a fall back, alterantive, or as a way to make quicker edits instead of opening your code on desktop.
+Yes, you can.
+Both desktop and browser IDE/editors have full access to files and directories within the workspace.
+So, when you connect to you Gitpod workspace from your Desktop you can also access your workspace via your browser.
+This means browser-based editing can either be used as your first-choice editor, or as a "fall back" alternative option for when you want to make edits on the move.
+With Gitpod, where and how you edit your code is very flexible.

+### Will Gitpod support all the JetBrains IDE's?

+Yes, the plan is to eventually support all of the JetBrains IDE's.

+### Is there a limit of IDE/editor connections to Gitpod?

+There is no hard-limit about how many IDE/editors can be connected to a running Gitpod workspace.
+All connected IDE/editors will have access to the same underlying file system and directories.

 ### What is the preferred IDE/editor for Gitpod?

-There is no preferred IDE/editor to use with Gitpod, use whatever you are comfortable with, or switch it up.
-Do note, however that JetBrains recommend [JetBrains Gateway](ides-and-editors/jetbrains-gateway) as an approach to opening JetBrains IDE's, instead of [JetBrains Projector](https://lp.jetbrains.com/projector/).
+There are many ways to edit your code in Gitpod, using [supported JetBrains IDE's](/docs/ides-and-editors) via [JetBrains Gateway](ides-and-editors/jetbrains-gateway), or by using [VS Code in the browser](/docs/ides-and-editors/vscode-browser) / [VS Code on desktop](/docs/ides-and-editors/vscode).

 ### Can I use JetBrains Projector with Gitpod?

-As Gitpod has support for [JetBrains Gateway](ides-and-editors/jetbrains-gateway), which is considered the primary tool for remote development when using JetBrains IDE's, Gitpod does not officially support [JetBrains Projector](https://lp.jetbrains.com/projector/).
-However, you can still run Projector IDE's using Gitpod by leveraging [Docker](/docs/config-docker).
+Gitpod does not officially support [JetBrains Projector](https://lp.jetbrains.com/projector/).
+Gitpod has support for [JetBrains Gateway](ides-and-editors/jetbrains-gateway), which is the primary tool for remote development when using JetBrains IDE's.